Jennifer Pinches: Activism

 After watching the documentary film Athlete A, about the Larry Nassar case in the United States, Pinches co-ordinated with current and former British gymnasts to issue a statement, which she drafted, condemning abusive coaching and calling for change in the culture of gymnastics.
 The former British national team member Lisa Mason proposed that the statement be labelled with the hashtag #GymnastAlliance.
 On 29 June 2020 Pinches, along with many other British gymnasts, posted the statement on Instagram and Twitter.
 “We support all survivors of abuse and condemn the culture that didn’t put athlete health and wellbeing first, and allowed Nassar to act,” it said.
 “We stand for ethical, respectful coaching, collaborative leadership, and teamwork.
 Success built on trust, science and communication, not control and fearful obedience, even through pain.”
 Over subsequent weeks and months, current and former gymnasts in countries including Australia, Belgium, the Netherlands, the UK and the US posted statements on social media under the #gymnastalliance hashtag detailing their own experiences of mistreatment by coaches.

 A week after the first #gymnastalliance post, British Gymnastics announced that there would be an independent inquiry into the allegations of abuse made against British coaches.
 The inquiry, headed by the barrister Anne Whyte QC and titled the Whyte Review, called for evidence in August 2020.
 Its interim report, published on 8 February 2021, stated that evidence had been received from nearly four hundred individuals, including 126 current and former gymnasts.

 In December 2020, Pinches co-founded, with Claire Heafford, Gymnasts for Change, "a network of current and former gymnasts, as well as parents, coaches, fans and more who have come together to campaign for change, following the public revelations of widespread abuse and unsafe practices within gymnastics".

 During the 2020 Olympics, she was one of many gymnasts showing their support of Simone Biles putting her health first when she pulled out of the rest of the competition after the first rotation of the Women's Team Final citing mental health reasons.

 Personal life

-On June 21, Jennifer Pinches announced that she had married long-term boyfriend, James McIlveen, after their wedding had been delayed due to COVID-19.
+On 21 June 2021, Pinches announced that she had married her long-term boyfriend, James McIlveen, after their wedding had been delayed due to COVID-19.
 One of her bridesmaids was her UCLA Bruins teammate, Mikaela Gerber She appeared on the TV show "Say Yes to the Dress - Lancashire" hosted by Gok Wan selecting her wedding dress.